pedrosans/procris/README.md

 [passively grabbed](https://www.x.org/wiki/Development/Documentation/GrabProcessing/)
 by the display root window,
 so the key won't be sent to the active window and cause side effects.
-Meanwille, command keys are consumed by Poco window inside a reading, which is opened and focused every time the the prefix key is issued.
+Meanwhile, command keys are consumed by Poco's window inside a reading, which is opened and focused every time the prefix key is issued.
-For this reason, it is mandatory that the prefix key is mapped to the `reading.start` command.
+For this reason, the prefix key must be mapped to `reading.start` command.

 ### Terminology